janklab/MlxShake/docs-src/README-index-common.md

 ## Introduction

-MlxShake provides tools for exporting Matlab Live Scripts to Markdown and other formats.
+MlxShake provides tools for exporting Matlab Live Scripts to Markdown and other formats, including HTML, PDF, Microsoft Word, and more.

-This code has been tested with multiple live scripts but please note that it's not perfect.
-It's expected that you need some manual editing (for now!).

 ## Installation